 I grew up in an upside down world where people were horses and horses were royalty.
-My very unusual attitude about the world is why the plays are so strange and unusual yet also very earthy and spiritual at the same time.
+My very unusual attitude about the world is one reason why the plays are so strange and unusual yet also very earthy and spiritual.

 We had the best ponies in all of England (and Europe) since they belonged to the Royal Family.
 They were sold all over Europe, to the Spanish in the New World, in Africa and even in Asia.
 They were often sent as a gift to Princes and other Royalty around the world.
-Since they were small and very tame they could go any part of a ship and after a few hours they would often end up with the freedom of the ship.
-They would quickly end walk around it like a puppy.
-They made friends easily and the crew often offered to buy them instead of letting them go ashore when they got to their new homes.
+Since they were small and very tame they could go on any part of a ship and after a few hours they would often end up with the freedom of the ship.
+They would quickly end up walking around it like a puppy.
+They made friends easily and the crew often offered to buy them when they got to their new homes.

 These were the best and most pure of the breeds so I could not let a single one ever die and not one did except one that caught an infection that killed many other horses throughout England.
 From the age of four I felt like the entire weight of England rested on my shoulders.